thelfer/tfel/docs/web/behaviour-variable.md

 behaviour variable will lead to the same result as some internal variables may have evolved.

-In particular, the increment of the integration variables will not zeroed.
-Not zeroing those increment may accelerate the integration when the behaviour integration is called multiple times as the solution of the previous call may be a good estimate for the new resolution.
+In particular, the increment of the integration variables will not be zeroed.
+Not zeroing those increments may accelerate the integration when the behaviour integration is called multiple times as the solution of the previous call may be a good estimate for the new resolution.

-To initialize the behaviour and zero the increment of the integration variables , one may call the `reset` method instead:
+To initialize the behaviour and zero the increment of the integration variables, one may call the `reset` method instead:

 ~~~~{.cxx}
 reset(b1); // calls initialize and zeros integration variable increments